-I almost didn’t write about this because it’s usually the most used anti-KJV argument used and I hate to be cliche.
-However, it does need to be explained properly and correctly.
+I almost didn’t write about this because it’s usually the most used anti-KJV argument and I hate to be cliche.
+However, it does need to be explained properly.
 One of the difficult parts of this translation is that it’s dependent upon one’s understanding of history.
 The KJV side of the argument is a bit weak but I will present the arguments from the biggest name in the KJVO movement.
-Sit back because this will be a long and information-heavy post.
+I do not wish to mis-characterize the KJVO position.

 Acts 12:4 (Easter or Passover?)

 And when he had apprehended him, he put him in prison, and delivered him to four quaternions of soldiers to keep him; intending after Easter to bring him forth to the people.
 (Acts 12:4 KJV)